ncatlab/nlab-content/pages/3526.md

-Pierre Schapira is a french mathematician who developed [[algebraic analysis]] as a member of Sato's school, with main collaborator [[Masaki Kashiwara]].
+Pierre Schapira is a French mathematician who developed [[algebraic analysis]] as a member of [[Mikio Sato]]'s school, with main collaborator [[Masaki Kashiwara]].
 Together, they developed microlocalization of sheaves and ind-sheaves, expanding Sato's groundbreaking ideas to a complete categorical toolbox to do analysis in a purely (ind)-sheaf theoretical setting.

 The theory of [[microlocalization]] of (ind)-sheaves was developed in the following works: